 From time to time when I read about Street Photography, or during discussions with other photographers I get to hear that Street Photographers exploit people on the street by taking pictures without asking first.
-This opinion raises some valid questions including the ethics in Street Photography, but also shows the double standards that we follow in the media.
+This opinion raises some valid questions including the ethics in photojournalism, but also shows the double standards that we follow in the media.
+Photojournalism also often faces the same critique and therefore I want to answer the question “What are the ethics of Photojournalism?”.

-The purpose of Street or Documentary Photography is to capture candid moments of reality.
+Let’s describe what Photojournalism is for a second.
+The purpose of Street Photography or Photojournalism is to capture candid moments of reality.
 One principle is to never alter a scene or to influence it unnaturally because that would violate the ethics of photojournalism.
 Ideally, we as photographers want to be invisible spectators that can document the world as if we wouldn’t be there.
 For the sake of these candid moments, we don’t ask for permission beforehand, because this would mean that we won’t be able to photograph the reality.
 Of course, we could simply give the instruction that the subjects should behave like they wouldn’t be photographed.
 But I guess everyone knows that people act differently when they know that they are being photographed.

 It’s a thin line between getting close enough to create the images we want to present from an artistic point of view and not interfering with the scene.
 In Street Photography this means that we are often very “low-key” with our equipment.
 We carry a big DSLR to shoot on the street rarely, but use cameras that every tourist carries around.
 This gives us the freedom to go very unnoticed and taking pictures that are natural and sincere.